fedor-rusak/isometric_fighting/DesignDoc.md

 I still have some fun experience with this little project.
 And while I do some small steps, author and other contributors do different things and I should not forget to update GGEZ package :).

+# Implementation explained (at least some parts)

+We have a separate storage with coordinates of tiles we consider pits.
+In future they should not allow to step on them and force you to move around them.
+This is a beginning of a collision detection system.

 # Things to try

 Do some perspective rendering and image movement.
 Done!